-We illustrate the equilibrium outcomes with uncertain liquidity demand in Fig. 6.
-We set the run-off rate to 0.5 and vary the realized liquidity demands $\xi$ .
+We set the run-off rate to 0.5 and vary the realized liquidity demand in Figure 6.
+We set the run-off rate to 0.5 and vary the realized liquidity demands ξ .
 If the demand turns out to be quite low, the realized liquidity premium will be lower than expected.
-As a result, the regulation will be too soft, resulting in over-provision of liquidity and credit, as shown in Figs. 6(a) and 6(b).
-If the liquidity demand turns out to be quite high, the liquidity premium will be higher than expected, as shown in Fig. 6(c).
+As a result, the regulation will be too soft, resulting in over-provision of liquidity and credit, as shown in Figures 6(a) and 6(b).
+If the liquidity demand turns out to be quite high, the liquidity premium will be higher than expected, as shown in Figure 6(c).
 The regulation will be more aggressive than socially desirable, leading to the under-provision of liquidity and credit.
-The social welfare under the LCR could fall below the lassie-fair equilibrium when the liquidity demand is too high, as shown in Fig. 6(d).
+The social welfare under the LCR could fall below the lassie-fair equilibrium when the liquidity demand is too high, as shown in Figure 6(d).
 These results are consistent with the predictions of the public interest theory that quantity-based regulations often lead to highly volatile regulatory costs when demand is uncertain (Weitzman, 1974).

-4.6.
-Committed liquidity facility (CLF)
+4.6 Committed liquidity facility (CLF)